kzu/kzu.github.io/_posts/2015-12-01-item-type-from-file.md

 ---
 title: "How to get the item type or build action of a file in a project"
+excerpt: |
-description: "Sounds like it should be pretty easy, getting the item type (shown in Visual Studio as the build action) of an arbitrary file given its containing project identifier.
-Yeah, right..."
+	Sounds like it should be pretty easy, getting the item type (shown in Visual Studio as the build action) of an arbitrary file given its containing project identifier.
+Yeah, right...
 tags: [vsx]
 ---